 Large corporations spend millions of dollars per year analyzing their competitors and creating campaigns to counter their rival’s latest moves.
 And on a smaller scale, you should be doing the exact same thing with your website and everywhere you keep an online presence.

 Is the guy who writes website code the best person for this job though?
 Not by a longshot…you’d be better off hiring the average 7th grader to take on the job.
+At least you can keep them focused with a juice box.

 26) How do you measure success and failure online?